RuiRC/Auto-Update-Pelican/README.md

     chmod +x updater.sh
     ```

-3. Run the updater script to pull the update commands and execute them:
+3. (Optional) Add an alias for the update script:

     ```bash
-    ./updater.sh
-    ```

-4. (Optional) Add an alias for the update script:

-    ```bash
     echo "alias update='~/update.sh'" >> ~/.bashrc
     ```

-5. Apply the changes to your shell:
+4. Apply the changes to your shell:

     ```bash
     source ~/.bashrc